Boitumelo23/Basic-Frame/README.md

-The application shows a basic frame using JFrame class of swing.
+The application shows a basic frame using the JFrame class of swing.